SpiritGameStudios/.github/profile/README.md

 </h3>

 <p align="center">
-  Spirit Studios is a small Minecraft modding group that makes vanilla-style mods for Fabric.
+	Spirit Studios is a small Minecraft modding group that makes high-quality and fun mods for Fabric
 </p>